 Once you have decided on the date, location, insurance etc. you can put together your events Technical Guide.
 Event organizers are obliged to provide a Technical Guide for their event.
 The purpose of this guide is to provide officials, racers, and team staff detailed information on the event.

-The Technical Guide is due at the ABA office six weeks prior to the event.
+The Technical Guide is due to the ABA six weeks prior to the event.

 The technical guide should include: